 Lifeguards have an important job.
 At public swimming pools, they watch for struggling swimmers.
 Their work doesn't stop there.
-Not only are they in the rescue business, they also protect us from potentially infectious bodily fluids.
-The CDC says that blood, vomit, feces and other bodily fluids are to be treated as potentially infectious.
+Not only are they in the rescue business, but they also protect us from potentially infectious bodily fluids.
+The CDC says that blood, vomit, feces, and other bodily fluids are to be treated as potentially infectious.

 Proper precautions and procedures should be followed to ensure the safety of workers and guests alike.
 When they are not, life threatening Bloodborne diseases could be passed to unsuspecting individuals.
-Typical public swimming pool settings should follow the Center for Disease guidelines to ensure the contaminated surfaces are disinfected immediately.
+Typical public swimming pool settings should follow the Centers for Disease guidelines to ensure the contaminated surfaces are disinfected immediately.

 Selecting an appropriate disinfectant is important

 A mixture of bleach (usually 1 part bleach and 9 parts water) is recommended.
 Be sure to only use freshly mixed solutions because their strength and effectiveness wears off fast.
 There are other approved commercial disinfectants that will work as well.

 The 9 additional steps to clean and disinfect a pool surface include:

 - Clearing the area of people until the process of disinfection is finished.

 - Wearing disposable gloves is recommended to protect hands from contamination.